Pavan-1997/Python_DevOps_DB/README.md

 These examples demonstrate the use of primary keys and foreign keys to establish relationships between tables in a relational database.

+### Relationships:

+- **One-to-One**: A relationship where one record in a table is associated with exactly one record in another table.

+- **One-to-Many**: A relationship where one record in a table can be associated with multiple records in another table.

+- **Many-to-Many**: A relationship where multiple records in a table can be associated with multiple records in another table.